WindhoverLabs/juicer/README.md

 # GCC Compatibility <a name="compatibility"></a>

-Since`juicer` is reading ELF files, the compiler one uses or the specific linux version *can* affect the behaior of the libelf libraries.
+Since`juicer` is reading ELF files, the compiler one uses or the specific linux version *can* affect the behavior of the libelf libraries.
 Because of this we have tested `juicer`on the specified platforms in the table below.

 | Ubuntu Version| GCC Version(s)  |